Pavers vs. Concrete Patio: Which is Best?

 Affordability

 One of the most significant benefits of concrete is its affordability, regardless of whether it is a slab or paver concrete patio.
-This is only considering the initial cost for a basic concrete patio; customization can add to the cost.
+This only considers the initial cost for a basic concrete patio; customization can add to the cost.

 Durability